 - Make more households eligible for the credit by increasing the amount that Minnesotans can earn and still receive the credit; and

-- End arbitrary age limits for households without children so that younger, independent workers (ages 21 to 24) can qualify for the credit.
+- End arbitrary age requirements for households without children so that younger, independent workers (ages 21 to 24) can qualify for the credit.

-The 2016 tax bill passed by the Legislature on May 22 contains all three of our recommended improvements.
-The bill incorporates provisions from Senate File 2586 (Senator Ann Rest)/House File 3589 (Representative Greg Davids) that increase the size of the credit for most currently eligible households; increase the incomes households can earn and receive the credit; and lower the age requirement for workers without dependent children to 21 years.
-The bill would provide $49 million in tax reductions to about 386,000 Minnesota households in FY 2017.
-The average tax cut under this bill is $126.
-Citing a serious drafting error in another part of the tax bill that was discovered after the legislative session had ended, Governor Mark Dayton did not sign the tax bill into law.
+Both Governor Mark Dayton's budget proposal and Senate File 28 (chief author Senator Ann Rest)/House File 516 (Representative Diane Loeffler) contains all three of our recommended improvements.
+The bill would increase the size of the credit for most currently eligible households; increase the incomes households can earn and receive the credit; and lower the age requirement for workers without dependent children to 21 years.
+The bill would provide $46 million in tax reductions to about 372,000 Minnesota households in FY 2018.
+The average tax cut is $124.

 - Who Receives the Working Family Credit?